marcobarlo/Preempt-K8s/README.md

 The Kube-controller-manager has no configuration parameter exposed to the user in the brach multiprio_only (no timing is used here).
 The number of queues with different priorities is defined by the constant ```const CRITICALITIES = 3``` in the file queue.go

-In the branch variableperiod, the controller has synchronous behavior.
+In the branch periodic_controller, the controller has synchronous behavior.
 This is implemented through the split between
 ```
 func (rsc *ReplicaSetController) processNextWorkItemAsSoonAsPossible(ctx context.Context) bool {
 ```